armurox/simulated_portfolio/README.md

 Allows you to "sell" stocks based on their realtime stock prices, storing the information in the portfolios database.

 ### History
-Provides the history of all your trades
+Provides the history of all your trades.

 ### Show Password
-Allows the user to see their password as they type it, to avoid mistakes
+Allows the user to see their password as they type it, to avoid mistakes.

 ---
 Please note that the Login and Logout functions and all functions in helpers.py came with the assignment starter code and are not my work.
 Starter code ©2023 David J. Malan/ Harvard